poulti/brain-pages/docs/autonomous-underearth-house.md

 ## Access
 - How to get inside in a safe way depending on the weather?
 Like a submarine entrance?
+- In any case, likely planning a small room to clean shoes and stuff

 ## Oxygen/CO2 levels + emergency alarm?
 ie. what if the vent for the Aircon gets stuck and CO2 level raises.